-As of May 4, 2023, the popular coffee chain is allowing all customers enrolled in its free customer rewards program on its app to order dairy-free milk without any extra charge.
+Earlier this year, the popular coffee chain began offering dairy-free milk without any extra charge to all customers enrolled in its free customer rewards program on its app.
 “We continue to see increasing demand from guests to customize their favorite handcrafted beverages how they want,” Caribou’s Chief Brand and Marketing Officer Erin Newkirk told VegNews.
 “Choosing milk or a dairy alternative is an important and sometimes necessary customization, and it’s not one that should cost more.”

 But which types of dairy-free milk are available from the coffee shop?
 And what beverages can you add it to?
 We’ve got the answers below, plus more details on the chain’s vegan food offerings.